-- Property.
-Businesses buy property insurance to protect against property destruction.
-Merchandise, business fixtures, and equipment can be lost or damaged by theft or fire, for example. - Transportation.
+- Transportation.
 A business that transports and stores goods may purchase transportation insurance, so that the risk of loss or damage is covered while goods are in transit or being stored. - Robbery or theft.
 Businesses can buy specific robbery or theft insurance.
-For businesses that want to protect against the risk of employees' stealing from the business, there are fidelity bonds that cover employees who handle money and other valuables. - Personal injury.
+For businesses that want to protect against the risk of employees stealing from the business, for example, there are fidelity bonds that cover employees who handle money and other valuables. - Personal injury.
 Losses from accidents or injuries (occurring on business property) can be covered by liability insurance.